shawnmckinney/apache-fortress-quickstart/README.md

 -------------------------------------------------------------------------------
 ## SECTION VI.
 Understand the security policy

-To gain full understanding, check out the file used to load it into the LDAP directory: [rbac-abac-sample security policy](src/main/resources/rbac-abac-sample-security-policy.xml).

 App comprised of three pages, each has buttons and links that are guarded by permissions.
 The permissions are granted to a particular user via their role activations.

 #### 1. User-to-Role Assignment Table